No Radial Excitations in Low Energy QCD. I. Diquarks and Classification of Mesons: Introduction

-We construct a model in which certain diquark configurations, selected for us by the flavor structure of meson phenomenology, are building blocks for mesons in addition to, and on equal footing with, the quarks of the traditional quark model.
+In this spirit, we construct a new extended schematic model for mesons in which certain diquark configurations, selected for us by the flavor structure of meson phenomenology, are building blocks for mesons in addition to and on equal footing with the quarks of the traditional quark model.
 These diquarks are the two flavor-antisymmetric ones.
 One of the two coincides with the most well--known "good" diquark which is antisymmetric in all quantum numbers; the other has been previously unfairly neglected.

-Our model reclassifies the meson spectrum into quark-antiquark and diquark-antidiquark states and reassigns $L$ and $S$ quantum numbers to the mesons.
-Thus, diquark-antidiquark states are no longer "exotic" as they used to be named, but they are naturally integrated into the model.
+What follows is a reclassification of the meson spectrum into quark-antiquark and diquark-antidiquark states, with a reassignment of $L$ and $S$ quantum numbers to the mesons; mesons that were previously viewed as "exotics" are no longer exotic as they are now naturally integrated into the classification as diquark-antidiquark states.

-In the process, a new notion of {\it isorons} (iso-hadrons) comes inevitably into the picture, along with their {\it magic $\jpc$ quantum numbers}.
+In the process, a new notion of {\it isorons} (iso-hadrons) emerges, along with their {\it magic $\jpc$ quantum numbers}.
 The isorons are the natural analogs of isotopes or isotones in atomic or nuclear physics, and their magic $\jpc$ quantum numbers are analogous to the magic numbers of the nuclear shell model.
 In the nuclear shell model, it was spin-orbit couplings which was the magic behind the magic numbers.
 Here, it remains an open problem to understand what is behind the magic $\jpc$ of isorons.
 It is striking that the magic $\jpc$ of isorons match the quantum numbers predicted for low-lying glueballs by lattice QCD.

-Most significantly, we find that there are no radially excited mesons: mesons that have been believed to be radially excited quark--antiquark states are orbitally excited diquark--antidiquark states.
-We also find that the same is true for baryons: the baryons that have so far been considered to be radially excited appear to be an orbitally excited configuration of two diquarks and an antiquark.

-All in all, {\it there are no radial excitations in the hadron spectrum}.
-Therefore, any model which allows for radial excitations in the hadron spectrum cannot be a model of low--energy QCD.
+Most significantly, we find that no radial quantum number appears in the classification.
+In both the light and heavy quark sectors, mesons that have been believed to be radially excited quark--antiquark states are orbitally excited diquark--antidiquark states.
+The same is true for baryons: the baryons that have so far been considered to be radially excited appear to be an orbitally excited configuration of two diquarks and an antiquark.
+All in all, the classification leads to the conclusion that there are no radial excitations in the hadron spectrum.
+In turn, this leads to inescapable, surprising, and significant implications regarding the dynamics of the strong force, confinement, and asymptotic freedom.
+In particular, they uncover a new set of relations between two fundamental properties of hadrons: their size and their energy.
+These relations predict that hadrons shrink.
+They are treated separately in our companion paper \cite{companionII}